-Sharing nearly 98% of our DNA, gorillas are more than just our enormous, hairy cousins.
+Sharing nearly 98% of our DNA, gorillas are much more than just our big, hairy cousins.
 These gentle giants hold the title of the largest primate on Earth, but their strength is equally as fascinating as their calm and kind disposition.

 Gorillas build elaborate nests each night, communicate with a complex language of vocalizations, and live in tight-knit social groups led by a silverback - and much more.
 The feeling of seeing the young gorillas interact with each other while the older ones play parent is more than any words can describe.